adarbari/AITradingAgent/project_context.md

 - `BaseTradingEnvironment`: Abstract interface for trading environments
 - `TradingEnvironment`: Implementation of a Gym environment for RL trading

+#### Scripts Module

+- `train_and_backtest.py`: Main script for training and backtesting models with various configuration options
+- `train_and_backtest_amzn.py`: Specialized script for training and backtesting AMZN stock
+- `compare_models.py`: Script to train and compare multiple model configurations

 ## Coding Conventions